 The City of Whittlesea is currently experiencing one of the fastest population growths in Victoria, with an increased incidence of youth homelessness.
-Hope to Home in Whittlesea, a new service that is based upon our successful Hope to Home in Melton program, aims to prevent young people (18 - 25 years of age) from entering/re-entering homelessness and to provide a base from which they can re-establish their lives and pursue their aspirations.
-The project will assist up to 30 young people who have been homeless and experienced family violence and who, having reached relative stability through existing Hope Street and other partner agencies programs, are likely to succeed in private rental accommodation, given initial support.
+Hope to Home in Whittlesea, which is based upon our successful Hope to Home in Melton pilot program, aims to prevent young people (18 - 25 years of age) from entering/re-entering homelessness and to provide a base from which they can re-establish their lives and pursue their aspirations.
+The program will assist up to 30 young people who have been homeless and experienced family violence and who, having reached relative stability through existing Hope Street and other partner agencies programs, are likely to succeed in private rental accommodation, given initial support.

-In partnership with the Lord Mayor’s Charitable Foundation, businesses and other community stakeholders, the Hope to Home in Whittlesea project will help to address the barriers contributing to homelessness in the City of Whittlesea, with more open and inclusive access to existing community life resources such as housing, employment, education, and social and wellbeing programs.
+In partnership with the Lord Mayor’s Charitable Foundation, businesses and other community stakeholders, the Hope to Home in Whittlesea pilot program will help to address the barriers contributing to homelessness in the City of Whittlesea, with more open and inclusive access to existing community life resources such as housing, employment, education, and social and wellbeing programs.

-Ray White Real Estate Thomastown in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people.
+Ray White Thomastown in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people.
 Key local businesses will work with Hope to Home to provide training and employment where available.
-This will ensure that young people have the means to sustain their rental property beyond the life of the project.
+This will ensure that young people have the means to sustain their rental property beyond the life of the program.

 Become a key part of the solution

-Please contact us if you would like to become a project partner and support at risk young people and young families.
+Please contact us if you would like to become a partner and support at risk young people and young families.